TheCheese42/abschlussquiz/README.md

 Visit the store page, including downloads, at <https://thecheeseknife.itch.io/abschlussquiz>.

-In this turn-based quiz applications, teams have to battle for the highest amount of points.
+In this turn-based quiz application, teams have to battle for the highest amount of points.

 Create quizzes made up of multiple-choice and tournament questions.
 Questions are separated into categories and point stages.
 The more points, the harder the questions!
 A manual can be found within the main menu at the bottom left corner.